 Writers aren’t the only professionals who live from writing.
-In this text, you’ll discover the other seven professions that are related to different types of writing.
+In this post, you’ll discover the other seven professions related to different types of writing.

-We all know that the one who didn’t love didn’t live.
+We have all heard it at least once.
+The one who didn’t love, didn’t live.

-Although I agree with that saying, I must add: The one who didn’t look for a job didn’t live (at least not in Spain).
+Although I agree with this saying, I would like to change it a bit.
+In my opinion, the one who didn’t look for employment didn’t live.
+At least not in Spain.

 Spain is a country that in the last ten years faced the negative consequences of two severe economic crises.
-For that reason, depending on the profession, it can be more or less challenging to find and keep a job nowadays in Spain.
+As a result, it can be challenging to find and keep a permanent and well-paid position in this country.

-- For example, it happens too often that a company announces that it’s looking for a content writer.
-On the other hand, looking at the job description, we can conclude that it needs a copywriter.
+- It happens often enough that a company announces that it’s looking for a content writer.
+On the other hand, after reading the job description, it’s easy to conclude that it actually needs a copywriter.

-- What happens even more often is that a technical writer is called a UX writer.
+- What happens even more frequently is that a technical writer is called a UX writer.

-- In the end, it’s not uncommon for an advertisement for a social media expert to be titled “We’re looking for a journalist passionate in social media.”
+- In the end, it’s not an uncommon situation that an advertisement for a social media expert is titled: “We’re looking for a journalist passionate in social media.”

-This situation is a particular Gordian knot.
-The Gordian knot is a metaphor for a complicated issue.
-However, there are two ways to solve it.
-The first way is to cut the Gordian knot (a quick solution, sometimes violent).
+This situation represents a particular Gordian knot.
+The Gordian knot is a metaphor for a complicated issue, which can be solved in two ways.
+The first way is to cut the Gordian knot (a quick solution, sometimes even violent).
 Another one is to untangle it (a slow solution, but more thorough and lasting).

 Table of Contents